Guglielmo123/spotify-friends/README.md

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
-- **homepage** - As a user I want to be able to access the homepage and filter by type of restaurant, log in and sign up.
+- **homepage** - As a user I want to be able to access the homepage and filter by artist, then albums then songs, preview the songs, log in and sign up.
-- **sign up** - As a user I want to sign up on the web page so that I can add favorite restaurants to my list.
+- **sign up** - As a user I want to sign up on the web page so that I can add favorite songs to my list and comment.
 - **login** - As a user I want to be able to log in on the web page so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
-- **favorite list** - As a user I want to see the list of my favorite and delete them.
+- **favorite list** - As a user I want to see the list of my favorites and delete them.
+- **comments list** - As a user I want to see the list of my comments in songs and delete them.
-- **edit user** - As a user I want to be able to edit my profile.
+- **edit user** - As a user I want to be able to edit my profile; profile picture with a default anonymous one.
-- **result** - As a user I want to see the list of restaurant filter by my preferences.
+- **result** - As a user I want to see the list of artist filter by name.
-- **restaurant listing** - As a user I want to see more details of the restaurant, be able to call them and visit their website and save it as favorites.
+- **artists listing** - As a user I want to see more details of the artist, be able to view their albums and songs and save it as favorites.